Criticism of multiculturalism

-Criticism of multiculturalism questions the ideal of the maintenance of distinct ethnic cultures within a country.
+Criticism of multiculturalism questions the ideal of the hegemonic maintenance of distinct ethnic cultures within a country.
 Multiculturalism is a particular subject of debate in certain European nations that are associated with the idea of a nation state.
 Critics of multiculturalism may argue against cultural integration of different ethnic and cultural groups to the existing laws and values of the country.
 Alternatively critics may argue for assimilation of different ethnic and cultural groups to a single national identity.